-Visiting a New York state park is a great way to spend some family time, but car admission fees can add up.
+Visiting a New York state park is a great way to spend some family time, but multiple car admission fees can add up.
 We’ve found ways you can get into the parks and save some money while having a great day with your family.

 Most state parks in New York charge between $1 and $6 per car for admission.
 Rates may go up on holidays or weekends as well as seasonally.
 Camping, swimming, and other amenities may cost extra.